-The Community Improvement Corporation (CIC) of Belmont County in a non-profit corporation that has been dedicated to economic development since 1962.
+The Community Improvement Corporation (CIC) of Belmont County, Ohio, is a non-profit corporation that has been dedicated to economic development since 1962.

-Belmont County: Gateway to the Upper Ohio Valley
+Belmont County, Ohio: Gateway to the Upper Ohio Valley

-A major transportation time saver exists having I-70 (with a daily traffic count of over 60,000 vehicles) running east and west while our neighbors to each side have I-77 and I-79 running north and south to major markets including Pittsburgh, Washington D.C., Indianapolis, St. Louis, Atlanta, Charleston, Cleveland, Detroit and Buffalo – all within a 500 mile drive.
-Coupled with more than 30 motor freight companies, the above transportation modes serve more than 50% of the nation’s population and more than 60% of its manufacturing plants – all within overnight travel to Belmont County.
+A major transportation time saver exists having I-70 running east and west while our neighbors to each side have I-77 and I-79 running north and south to major markets including Pittsburgh, Washington D.C., Indianapolis, St. Louis, Atlanta, Charleston, Cleveland, Detroit and Buffalo – all within a 500 mile drive.
+Coupled with more than 30 motor freight companies, the transportation modes serve more than 50% of the nation’s population and more than 60% of its manufacturing plants – all within overnight travel to Belmont County.